minecon099/ExodiusTools/README.md

 This bot was made with the help of a fellow youtuber I will explain later when my code is finished and inspirations from @ElCholoGamer, a guy that made his own repository with the Josuke bot, made with Typescript and other stuff which inspired me on making this with the help of Discord.py

+NEW!
+Now you can clone this repository in a Git Bash with *git clone https://github.com/minecon099/DJtetra/*

 Credits (A.K.A People that helped me a bunch on this)
 - Inspiration by @ElCholoGamer
 - Discord.py repository https://github.com/Rapptz/discord.py